 Open the Enterprise Whole Disk Encryption share on Austin Disk to download the installer package.
-If a "Permission Denied" error occurs, please contact the ITS Help Desk at 512-475-9400 to arrange SecureDoc access.
+If a "Permission Denied" error occurs, please contact the ITS Help and Service Desk at 512-475-9400 to arrange SecureDoc access.

 After logging in, go to your respective department folder and locate the SDMacintosh.pkg installer file.